starikovm/phpunit-documentation-new/source/textui.rst

 ``--log-junit``

     Generates a logfile in JUnit XML format for the tests run.
-    See :ref:`logging` for more details.
+    See :numref:`logging` for more details.

 ``--testdox-html`` and ``--testdox-text``

     Generates agile documentation in HTML or plain text format for the tests that are run.
-See :ref:`other-uses-for-tests` for more details.
+See :numref:`other-uses-for-tests` for more details.

 ``--filter``